Kelly Clarkson Looks Sensational In Black & White For ‘Here’ Cover

 Kelly finished her fashion off with black tights and high-heeled boots.

 In order not to compete with the bold print of the jacket, Kelly wore her hair in a simple fashion.
 Her tresses were blown out long and straight with a center part for a sophisticated look.
-Her jewelry was also pared-down, with simple hoop earrings and two rings, one on each hand.
+Her jewelry was also pared down with simple hoop earrings and two rings, one on each hand.

-The first American Idol and current coach on The Voice took to the stage to perform her own rendition of Alessia Cara’s “Here” which raced to the top of the pop charts in 2015.
-The tune was featured on the album “Know-It-All”
+The first American Idol and current coach on The Voice took to the stage to perform her own rendition of Alessia Cara’s “Here,” which raced to the top of the pop charts in 2015.
+The tune was featured on the album Know-It-All.

-It appears Kelly is a big fan of the Brampton, Ontario Canada singer and songwriter’s work.
-She covered Alessia’s smash song “Scars to Your Beautiful” back in December.
+It appears Kelly is a big fan of the Brampton, Ontario, Canada singer and songwriter’s work.
+She covered Alessia’s smash song “Scars to Your Beautiful” in December.
 She performed a jazzy version of the song with her band and a backup singer.

-The song, which was built around a sample of “Ike’s Rap II” by Isaac Hayes is about people who secretly hate parties reported The Fader.
+“Here,” which was built around a sample of “Ike’s Rap II” by Isaac Hayes, is about people who secretly hate parties, reported The Fader.

 Kelly’s fans loved her take on the pop tune.
 Many also begged for an album of covers of some of her more popular “Kellyoke” tunes.